Rate limiting rules

 Besides these two parameters, rate limiting rules require the following additional parameters:

-- Mitigation timeout — Once the rate is reached, the rate limiting rule blocks further requests for the period of time defined in this field.
+- Duration (or mitigation timeout): Once the rate is reached, the rate limiting rule blocks further requests for the period of time defined in this field.

 You can configure rate limiting rules at the zone level and at the account level, depending on your plan and product subscriptions.